 The Boolean Equation (or Boolean algebra) software minimizes and generates truth tables for one or a series of Boolean equations and/or truth tables.
 Operator formats are supported for ABEL, C, C++, PALASM, Verilog, VB and VHDL languages.

-Boolean minimization is automated using Quine-McCluskey and Espresso(© UC Berkeley) software algorithms to implement Karnaugh map reduction.
+Boolean minimization is automated using an Espresso(© UC Berkeley) executable to implement Karnaugh map reduction.

 Selection - If one or more Boolean equations (or truth tables) are selected (highlighted), only the selected equation(s) will be processed.
 Otherwise all equations will be processed.

 Minimization - Refer to the Overview (Help menu) for a comparison of Boolean (BEQ) vs. Logic Design Auto/Synthesis (SYN) minimization

 a.
 Names - Each Boolean equation or truth table can have from 1-30 variable names